-Headline Action Timeframe Action Owner To implement three new bus stop pairs and adjust one existing bus stop pair to route 975 in Longford town as follows: " Adjust - Longford Main Street/Town Centre " New - Battery Road " New - Pearse Park & " New - Clonbalt Wood Short Term Longford County Council National Transport Authority (NTA) To investigate engineering solutions to improve traffic flow along Great Water Street and consider the potential and resource implications to remove overhead cabling along Great Water Street & Little Water Street Short Term Longford County Council Longford Town Team To undertake preliminary assessments to consider additional proposals informed via the recent TCF consultation process and outlined in Figure 1 to include: " Proposed further enhancements to the main street (footpath widening, new pedestrian crossings, signage and wayfaring) " Further pedestrian linkages and enhancements to the pedestrian route off Church Street leading to the River Camlin, " Proposed enhancements to Bridge Street and the Northern Section of Main Street and the creation of a connection from Great Water Street through the remembrance garden to Longford County Library & Shopping Centre " Proposal to improve pedestrian access at the bridge at Lower Main Street negating the current stepped access.
-The proposal will need to consider limitations regarding potential flooding and significant infrastructure works to provide this connection " Public realm improvements to Breaden's Lane " Enhancements to the Bus Station and connection from the Bus Station to the Dublin Road " Enhancements to the Train Station to include improved arrival experiences, and reconfiguration of car parking to provide better pedestrian access to the station and improve visual impact for the visitor " Enhancements to connections between existing car parks and the High Street (Garveys Yard, Court Lane & Weavers Court) and the use of electronic signage to direct drivers specifically to these car parks Short Term Longford County Council
+Headline Action Timeframe Action Owner To implement three new bus stop pairs and adjust one existing bus stop pair to route 975 in Longford town as follows: " Adjust - Longford Main Street/Town Centre " New - Battery Road " New - Pearse Park & " New - Clonbalt Wood Short Term Longford County Council NTA To undertake preliminary assessments to consider additional proposals informed via the recent TCF consultation process and outlined in Figure 1 to include: " Proposed further enhancements to the main street (footpath widening, new pedestrian crossings, signage and wayfaring) " Further pedestrian linkages and enhancements to the pedestrian route off Church Street leading to the River Camlin, " Proposed enhancements to Bridge Street and the Northern Section of Main Street and the creation of a connection from Great Water Street through the remembrance garden to Longford County Library & Shopping Centre " Proposal to develop a cantilevered footpath over the Camlin at the Bridge at Lower Main Street to facilitate further pedestrian access at a level alongside the riverside and integrating into the vacantshopping centre. " Public realm improvements to Breaden's Lane " Enhancements to the Bus Station and connection from the Bus Station to the Dublin Road " Enhancements to the Train Station to include improved arrival experiences, and reconfiguration of car parking to provide better pedestrian access to the station and improve visual impact for the visitor " Enhancements to connections between existing car parks and the High Street (Garveys Yard, Court Lane & Weavers Court) and the use of electronic signage to direct drivers specifically to these car parks.
+Short Term Longford County Council

 Headline Action Timeframe Action Owner To set up a Town Centre First Interagency Forum that will be tasked providing oversight of TCF plan delivery with a specific emphasis on public realm improvements.
 The Forum should comprise of members of the Council's Regeneration team, nominated members from the Town Team and invited public and private external agencies.
-Short term actions to be taken forward by the Interagency Forum should include: "To undertake a review of street furniture provision within the town and provide recommendations based on identified need and an ambition to increase dwell time in the town centre "To undertake a review of street service infrastructure within the town and provide recommendations to address the following issues highlighted via the TCF public consultation process in particular i.e Bin locations and accessibility issues Rectifying street signage height levels so that they are within better sight for pedestrians Increased optimisation of interpretative signage within the town centre and identified public buildings e.g. Library Improving street lighting at identified sites Installation of sustainable 'smart' technologies such as EV charging points Installation of public water stations (subject to public health issues being resolved) Initiatives to reduce overhead cabling within the town centre Short Term Action Owner Longford County Council Longford Town Team
+Short term actions to be taken forward by the Interagency Forum should include: "To undertake a review of street furniture provision within the town and provide recommendations based on identified need and an ambition to increase dwell time in the town centre "To undertake a review of street service infrastructure within the town and provide recommendations to address the following issues highlighted via the TCF public consultation process in particular i.e "Bin locations and accessibility issues Rectifying street signage height levels so that they are within better sight for pedestrians Increased optimisation of interpretative signage within the town centre and identified public buildings e.g. Library Improving street lighting at identified sites Installation of sustainable 'smart' technologies such as EV charging points Installation of public water stations (subject to public health issues being resolved) Initiatives to reduce overhead cabling within the town centre Initiatives to further improve tree planting and other 'greening' opportunities within the town centre Short Term Longford County Council Longford Town Team